bexilsley.com ✴

 - DBug: Opens your compiled game in debugging mode to check for problems.

-It was a complete toolkit for building rich, narrative games on the Amiga, but it never found a mainstream audience.
+never found a mainstream audience.
 As Kevin puts it, “anything programming-centric is a hard sell for the general public… more than one end user was vexed at the effort necessary to make a game.”

 Oxxi released a few more software titles, but officially closed in 1995, following Commodore’s collapse.